 When I awoke, I shook the dream from my head, like shards of dried leaves.
 After coffee, the thought of him returned and would not go away.

-So, I searched for him on the Web and found that he had died peacefully at home a couple months ago.
+So, I searched for him on the Web and found that he had died peacefully at home a couple of months ago.
 His death hung there in front of me – hard, cold and irrevocable.

 I stared at the page for long minutes remembering our times together.
 Fleeting moments in one’s life, not enough to mark on the calendar even.
 Just a few afternoons of playfulness and tender loving.
 He was a bear of a man – all tight curls and round belly.
 Laughter flowing out of him, enveloping me like a cloud, sheltering me from the world.

 But in the end, his poetry touched me deeper than his sex.
-And, we quickly moved on from our physical entanglements.
-And, then we just moved on.
+And we quickly moved on from our physical entanglements.
+And then we just moved on.
 But his poetry stayed in my head and heart.
 I thought he would always be there, creating and laughing.

 It seems we do not live forever, not even laughing poets.